Conference Agenda

 University of Ljubljana, Faculty of Social Sciences, Slovenia

-Platform Regulations & Policies - Live Streaming
+Platform Regulations & Policies - Streaming

 Location: Auditorium Ground Floor